IowaStateAerospaceCourses-Rozier/homework-0-latex-and-revision-control-basics-zahrahosseini/Markdown Assignment/readme.md

 ```
 # Importance of Good documentation

+Documentation is a set of document [in any type] that used for decribing and explaning procedures and techniques.
 Good documentation is one of primery part of each scientific field.
-Structural document like markdown file help to have a consistant structure.
+Structural document like markdown file help to have a consistant structure for scientific procedure and technique.